FILING Review

 Back to beginning

-2. Why am I receiving a discrepancy email regarding Transactions/1620 Monthly Report when my 1620 matches my accounting records?
+2. Why am I receiving a discrepancy email regarding Transactions/1620 Monthly Report?

-• PSLA identified a difference between the total reported on the 1620 Monthly Report and the total of transactions entered in EFS for the month.
+• PSLA identified a difference between the total reported on the 1620 Monthly Report and the total of transactions with a Revenue Recognition Date for said month.

 Back to beginning

-• PSLA requires a 1620 Monthly Report every month from each Customer ID number, resident and non-resident, to coincide with filings, endorsements and audits that were entered into EFS for said month.
+• PSLA requires a 1620 Monthly Report every month from each Customer ID number, resident and non-resident.
 If there was no business transacted for a given month, PSLA still recommends a report be submitted with $0 entered for Property Limit, Casualty Limit, and Tax.
+It should be noted that the twelve monthly reports are to be included with the annual tax form, RCT-123 filed with the Department of Revenue.

 Back to beginning